itz-lexi/DL-Skin-Randomiser/README.md

 Contact me on my [Discord](https://discord.gg/N8JXJqtSbh). 🐰

-This is a cute little chaos tool for friends, skins, and questionable late-night coding decisions.
+This is a fun little chaos tool for friends, skins, and questionable late-night coding decisions.
 Please use it kindly. 💜